bagdeabhishek/bagdeabhishek.github.io/index.md

 ## Social Media links
 I mainly use [facebook](https://www.facebook.com/bagdeabhishek) for keeping up with friends, I rarely post any updates though.
 I update all the books i've read on [goodreads](https://www.goodreads.com/bagdeabhishek).
 I maintain professional acquaintance through my [linkedin](https://www.linkedin.com/in/bagdeabhishek/) profile.
 Anyone who wishes to get in touch can mail me on [bagdeabhishek@gmail.com](mailto:bagdeabhishek@gmail.com).
 I've also written some answers on [quora](https://www.quora.com/profile/Abhishek-Bagade)

+Ever since WFH has started I've been travelling and working from some nice locations in India.
+I've been encouraged by my friends to start documenting these travels.
+Since then I've been active on my [Instagram](https://www.instagram.com/bagdeabhishek/) (after 6 long years!) and also I've been posting some travelogues on [Youtube](https://www.youtube.com/c/AbhishekBagade)

 # GATE and M.Tech related stuff

 * [Life at IIT Bombay](https://www.mixcloud.com/careerhunt/life-at-iit-bombay-by-abhishek-bagade-and-ashish-mitole/)